rebelsky/sams-assorted-musings-reflections/it-seemed-like-a-good-idea-2017-08-08.md

 It seemed like a good idea at the time ...
 ==========================================

-_Yet another episode in the comedrama of "Watch Sam do too much stuff without thinking about the implications._
+_Yet another episode in the tragicomedy of "Watch Sam do too much stuff without thinking about the implications."_

 A week or so ago, Michelle was looking at the dining room after [game night](game-night-2017-08-02) and said something like the